Questions and answers regarding the coronavirus and business financing

-Business Finland will introduce a new research, development and innovation loan (RDI loan), for which the Government has reserved EUR 300 million.
+Business Finland has introduced a new research, development and innovation loan (RDI loan).
 This will be available to limited companies of all sizes (limited liability companies and public limited companies) and in all sectors.

-The Finnish Industry Investment Ltd Tesi will launch a funding programme to ensure that medium-sized enterprises that have run into temporary difficulties due to the coronavirus epidemic will be able to stay in business.
-In the programme the Finnish Industry Investment Ltd provides funding to medium-sized enterprises, which are highly important in Finland in terms of their employment effect and turnover (turnover at least EUR 10 million, more than 50 employees, profitable business operations before the crisis and potential for this also in future).
+Tesi (Finnish Industry Investment Ltd) is a state-owned investment company specialising in the venture capital and private equity market.
+It is launching a funding programme to ensure that medium-sized companies that have run into temporary difficulties due to the coronavirus epidemic will be able to stay in business.
+Dealing with medium-sized companies, the programme will focus on businesses that are highly important in Finland in terms of their employment impact and turnover (turnover of at least EUR 10 million, more than 50 employees, profitable business operations before the crisis and potential for this in the future too).
 The investments will vary between EUR 1 million and EUR 10 million.
 The Tesi programme covers limited liability companies and public limited companies.

-Through its Venture Bridge programme, Tesi will also invest in technology companies looking for international growth that have previously raised at least seed financing from professional venture capital investors and that have had to postpone their next external financing round due to the coronavirus situation.
+Through its Venture Bridge programme, Finnish Industry Investment (Tesi) invests in technology companies looking for international growth that have previously raised at least seed financing from professional venture capital investors and that have had to postpone their next external financing round due to the coronavirus situation.
 Tesi will make the investments together and on equal terms with professional venture capital investors.
 The investments are made as convertible loans, which will be converted to equity in the next investment round.
 In this manner, the investments can be made quicker than in equity investments.
 Tesi’s Venture Bridge investments will be EUR 0.25–2 million in size and private investors will invest at least the same amount of capital in the company.
-The Venture Bridge programme will start on 17 June 2020.
-Tesi will publish more detailed information about the programme on its website by then.

 The Venture Bridge programme will supplement Tesi’s direct venture capital investments and will temporarily expand Tesi’s investment focus to early-stage venture capital financing.
 In addition to the Venture Bridge programme, Tesi will increase its investment volume for larger, later-stage venture capital financing rounds by, for example, utilising EFSI, its joint investment programme with the European Investment Bank.